EGimenez/datawarehousing-dash-tutorial/README.md

 This tutorial will get you up and running with Dash, a Python framework for dashboards built by the folks at Plotly.

-Our goal will be to create a dashboard on top of the Postgres data warehouse we built in the [analytics-databases]() module.
+Our goal will be to create a dashboard on top of the Postgres data warehouse storing our favorite data from Foos Models.
 We will build a dashboard that views some basic statistics from that database.

-## Installation and Styling Basics
+## Installation

 First you will need to create a new folder and create a virtual environment: